 TOOL 3: STAKEHOLDER ANALYSIS TEMPLATE

-This tool is best used in an excel format. you can access the instructions and template here.
+This is a database tool and therefore is best used in an excel format.
+You can access the instructions and template online here, or access the document through the attachment panel in a pdf viewer.